The Bridgegate, Lower Bridge Street (Photo Above)

 The walls which surround the City of Chester today are mainly Medieval but in parts are built on top of older Roman walls.
 The walls are the most complete in the UK and can take a while to walk around.
 For 2000 years the walls have evolved and link the different ages of Chester's history.

 The Romans built the wooden fortress of Deva with earth ramparts and wooden gateways.
 The walls and city were planned out in a rectangular shape, typical of Roman cities.
-Later in 400AD these were replaced with stronger stone walls and stone gates to the city.
-The Roman Empire collapsed around around 400AD.
+These were later replaced with stronger stone walls and stone gates to the city.

 The Saxons enlarged and re-fortified the city walls reusing the roman stone walls and extending the walls down the the River Dee.
 These new walls were built to prevent raids by the Vikings.